Skip to article content

 anjl.rapid_nj?

 Signature: anjl.rapid_nj( D: numpy.ndarray[typing.Any, numpy.dtype[+_ScalarType_co]], disallow_negative_distances: bool = True, progress: Optional[Callable] = None, progress_options: collections.abc.Mapping = {}, copy: bool | None = True, gc: int | None = 100, ) -> numpy.ndarray[typing.Any, numpy.dtype[numpy.float32]] Docstring: Perform neighbour-joining using an implementation based on the rapid algorithm of Simonsen et al. [1]_.
 This implementation builds and maintains a sorted copy of the distance matrix and uses heuristics to avoid searching pairs that cannot possibly be neighbours in each iteration.
-Parameters ---------- D : ndarray[Any, dtype[_ScalarType_co]] A distance matrix in square form. disallow_negative_distances : bool, optional, default: True If True, set any negative distances to zero. progress : Callable or None, optional A function which will be used to wrap the main loop iterator to provide information on progress.
+Parameters ---------- D : ndarray[Any, dtype[_ScalarType_co]] A distance matrix, either in square form, or condensed upper triangle form (e.g., as returned by scipy's pdist function).
+To minimise memory usage, provide a condensed distance matrix, and also pass copy=False, although be aware that the input data will be overwritten during tree construction. disallow_negative_distances : bool, optional, default: True If True, set any negative distances to zero. progress : Callable or None, optional A function which will be used to wrap the main loop iterator to provide information on progress.
 E.g., could be tqdm. progress_options : Mapping, optional, default: {} Any options to be passed into the progress function. copy : UnionType[bool, None], optional, default: True Passed through to numpy.array().
 For numpy version 2.0 and later, if True (default), then the array data is copied.
 If None, a copy will only be made if necessary.
-If False it raises a ValueError if a copy cannot be avoided. gc : UnionType[int, None], optional, default: 100 Number of iterations to perform between compacting data structures to remove any data corresponding to nodes that have been clustered.
+If False it raises a ValueError if a copy cannot be avoided.
+If False, please note that the input data will be overwritten during tree construction. gc : UnionType[int, None], optional, default: 100 Number of iterations to perform between compacting data structures to remove any data corresponding to nodes that have been clustered.
 Returns ------- ndarray[Any, dtype[float32]] A neighbour-joining tree encoded as a numpy array.
 Each row in the array contains data for one internal node in the tree, in the order in which they were created by the neighbour-joining algorithm.
 Within each row there are five values: left child node identifier, right child node identifier, distance to left child, distance to right child, total number of leaves.
 This data structure is similar to that returned by scipy's hierarchical clustering functions, except that here we have two distance values for each internal node rather than one because distances to the children may be different.
 Notes ----- The ordering of the internal nodes may be different between the canonical and the rapid algorithms, because these algorithms search the distance matrix in a different order.
 However, the resulting trees will be topologically equivalent.
 References ---------- ..
 [1] Https://pure.au.dk/ws/files/19821675/rapidNJ.pdf.
 File: ~/github/alimanfoo/anjl/docs/.pixi/envs/default/lib/python3.12/site-packages/anjl/_rapid.py Type: function

 Canonical neighbour-joining¶